omnivector-solutions/jobbergate/README.md

 permissions.

 The User model has the `principals` field, that holds its permissions roles (e.g. `Authenticated` or `role:admin`).
-Every user that is authenticated have the `Authenticated` role automatically.
+Every user that is authenticated has the `Authenticated` role automatically.
 It is important to note that the `principals` field is a String field in the database, and each entry is separated by `|`.

-Every other resource have the `<resource>Permission` (e.g. `ApplicationPermission`) that holds the ACL for that resource.
+Every other resource has the `<resource>Permission` (e.g. `ApplicationPermission`) that holds the ACL for that resource.
 For example if we want to all the authenticated users to view the `applications`, we need to create the `view` permission, it is done like this: